Share to

 Another difference between these services is the charges associated with them.
 SMS and MMS often incur charges per message sent or received.
 OTT channels on the other hand need an internet connection, making them more cost-effective.

 Research shows the engagement rate for text messages is 20 times higher than for emails, making MMS messaging a powerful tool for connecting with customers.
-Communicating through mobile phones is a fast, easy, and effective way to earn points with customers
+Our 2024 survey of several hundred U.S. consumers also revealed that that they want to hear about promotions as often as they’re available, making mobile communication a fast, easy, and effective way to build customer loyalty.

 Both SMS and MMS allow you to reach customers instantly on the devices that are probably already in their hands.
 Of course, MMS specifically offers some advantages worth considering depending on the campaign or marketing strategy you plan to use.